Skip to main content

 3

 Use Top N to build your Filter Presets — if the top 3 countries consistently account for the majority of KPI movement, create a preset that isolates them.
-This makes your Top Stories feed more focused and actionable.
+This keeps your Top Stories feed focused on the segments that actually matter.

 Correlation Matrix